-If you're interested in landing a well-paying job in in the high-growth field of healthcare, there are many fulfilling options available.
+If you're interested in landing a well-paying job in the high-growth field of healthcare, there are many fulfilling options available.
 The field offers a number of rewarding careers for professionals who want to make a difference in patient care and well-being in a variety of ways.
-In fact, according to the U.S. Bureau of Labor Statistics (BLS), healthcare is the largest industry in the country, providing more than 11 million jobs to U.S. workers.* Whatever your skill set and professional interests, there's a fulfilling job in the healthcare field that will make the most of your abilities.
+In fact, according to the U.S. Bureau of Labor Statistics (BLS), healthcare is the largest industry in the country, providing more than 11 million jobs to U.S. workers.* Whatever your skill set and professional interests, there's a fulfilling job in the healthcare field that can make the most of your abilities.

 When it comes to deciding what health career is right for you, Southern New Hampshire University (SNHU) has many options to accommodate your specific interests and career goals.

 Between advancing technology and recent legislation, the healthcare field is in the midst of significant change.
 Providing quality care is becoming more important than ever, leading to an emphasis on data, quality control, patient safety and a patient-centered experience.
 This shift is resulting in many new positions in the healthcare field, as well as increasing the importance of the behind-the-scenes roles that already existed.
 There are more options for those who are interested in healthcare careers than ever before.